RangelReale/python-json-patch-ext/README.md

 -------------------------------

-This module extends the Python [jsonpatch](https://github.com/stefankoegl/python-json-patch) module to add a 'check' and a 'merge' operations.
+This module extends the Python [jsonpatch](https://github.com/stefankoegl/python-json-patch) module to add 'check', 'mutate' and 'merge' operations.

 See source code for examples